Remember Jewish Krasnystaw

 Some of the town residents are noted for their occupations: Feldman had a board yard; Cung -- bottling plants; Kozak -- a mill; Stucajger -- a shop with leather and tailor's products, Karp -- a fishing tackle shop; Rajchman -- a shoe shop for the elites; Pinker and Goldstein -- bakeries.
 Lewkowicz owned a tailor's shop; Zontag -- a photographer's workshop; Zunger sold sweets and drinks; Merenstein opened a grocery shop with alcohol; Fleszer traded in knick-knacks; Halpern had a textile shop; Mandeltort had a photographer's workshop.
 The wealthiest residents were those who ran mills.
 Szymon Lejba owned a steam mill where he employed 11 workers.
 Milcia Cypkiewicz opened a fashion school in 1913, and Bencion Kepfisz opened a wicker workshop.

-In 1921, Gorzkow had a population of 434 Jews.
+- Gorzkow: In 1921, Gorzkow had a population of 434 Jews.
 In 1939, the number was likely between 500 and 800.
 Jewish settlement took place in the 19th century.
-There was a Bet Midrash (religious school) and a shochet (ritual slaughterer), who ruled on religious matters and taught the children.
-At the beginning of 1940, a Judenrat was established in town, led by Izrael Edelsztajn and Chaim Kajzman.
-Additional Judenrat members included Josef Kajzman, Leib Goldstein, Zindel Honigman (a hero of the Holocaust), Mattias Orland, Szlomo Cymerman, Daniel Wasser, Ajzyk Farber, and Meir Merensztajn.
+There was a Bet ha-Midrash (religious school) and a shochet (ritual slaughterer), who ruled on religious matters and taught the children.
+At the beginning of 1940, a Judenrat was established in town that included Izrael Edelsztajn (chairman), Chaim Kajzman (vice-chairman), Josef Kajzman, Leib Goldstein, Zindel Honigman (a hero of the Holocaust), Mattias Orland, Szlomo Cymerman, Daniel Wasser, Ajzyk Farber, and Meir Merensztajn.
 In the spring of 1940, and again at the beginning of 1942, Jews from Gorzkow were sent to slave labor at Belzec, which was at that time still a labor camp.
-Young men from the village were sent to slave labor at Trawniki.
+Young men from the village were also sent to slave labor at Trawniki.
 In May or November of 1942, the Germans assembled the Jews of Gorzkow and the nearby villages in the market square, and they were marched 12 km. to the Izbica transit ghetto -- the assembly point for all the Jews of the area.
 In the autumn of 1942, and the start of 1943, all the inhabitants of the Izbica ghetto were sent to the gas chambers at Belzec death camp.

+- Tarnogora: The Jewish population in Tarnogora in 1939 was between 100 and 200.
 In 1743, Jews were forbidden to settle in Tarnogora and in Izbica, and very few managed to circumvent the prohibition.
 In 1759 one Jewish family was settled in Tarnogora, and towards the end of the 18th century only 5 Jewish families were living there.
 Even after 1862, when the prohibition was cancelled altogether in Poland, few Jews settled in Tarnogora because opportunities for earning a wage were sparse.
-In the 1930s, antisemitic propaganda intensified in Tarnogora -- Jews were attacked in the streets and Jewish peddlers passing through villages with their wares feared for their lives.
+In the 1930s, antisemitic propaganda intensified in Tarnogora when Jews were attacked in the streets and Jewish peddlers passing through villages with their wares feared for their lives.

 KRASNYSTAW DURING THE HOLOCAUST